AtlasOfLivingAustralia/travis-build-configuration/bin/README.md

 ### PREREQUIREMENTS:
 - [jq](https://stedolan.github.io/jq)
 - xmllint is a part of libxml2, libxml2-tools
+  use `sudo yum install libxml2-tools` on RedHat, Fedora, CentOS use `sudo apt install libxml2-utils` on bubuntu

 ### IMPORTANT NOTE about GitHub API token:
 Some of these scripts require Github API token: